solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ## Lab

-In this lab, we'll create a mint with the `close mint` extension.
+In this lab, we'll create a token mint account with the `close mint` extension.
 We will then mint some of the tokens and see what happens when we try to close it with a non-zero supply (hint, the close transaction will fail).
 Lastly, we will burn the supply and close the account.

 ### 1. Getting Started